 Only later did I learn from his attending physicians that he also had undiagnosed conditions like dementia.
 So basically, I now struggle with the feeling that I abandoned my dad.
 And that feeling is reinforced in my perception of myself as seen through the eyes of others.
 Real or imagined, I felt as though I had just got drummed out of the Corps.
 But if you had a perfect relationship with the decedent, excellent.

 I also struggle with feelings of hatred towards our VA system for making him wait five years to get into CarT therapy, Clinical Trials.
 A few days before dad died, I got a call that they were finally ready to start his clinical "work up" for Clinical Trials.
 Imagine that, and he gets approved just before he dies with a massive tumor on his chest!
 There are great tips about dealing with regret and revenge further down.

-But I have found in my years as a wrongful death attorney, that most clients did not have a perfect relationship, and suffered more from regret than the actual loss of their family member.
+But I have found in my years as a wrongful death attorney that most clients did not have a perfect relationship and suffered more from regret than their family member's actual loss.
 So this is for you because you are suffering incredibly, and you need the most attention.

 So the first piece of advice I have for you if you are lucky enough to have some warning of impending death is to:

 1. Bury the Hatchet with Decedent

 At some point, you will have to come to terms with the person or persons who caused the death of your loved one.
 But what is more important is not holding grudges, arguing, and fighting with someone, especially your parents or siblings, right now.
 All that will do is hurt you and alienate you from others in your family circle.
 That's right; it's bad enough losing someone.